jwmiller5/Compliance/compliance/assurance/assurance-microsoft-365-service-engineer-access-control.md

 ## Remote PowerShell

 In addition to remote access using specially configured TSGs, service team personnel with the Service Engineer Operations Lockbox role can access certain administrative functionality on production servers using Remote PowerShell.
-To do this, the user must be authorized for read-only (debug) access to the Microsoft 365 production environment.
+To use this access, the user must be authorized for read-only (debug) access to the Microsoft 365 production environment.
 Privilege escalation is enabled the same way it is enabled for TSGs using the Lockbox process.

 For remote access, each datacenter has a load-balanced virtual IP that serves as a single point of access.
 The available Remote PowerShell cmdlets are based on the privilege level identified in the access claim obtained during authentication.
 These cmdlets provide the only administrative functionality accessible by users connecting using this method.
 Remote PowerShell limits the scope of commands available to the engineer and is based on the level of access granted via the Lockbox process.
 For example, in Exchange Online, the Get-Mailbox cmdlet might be available, but the Set-Mailbox cmdlet would not.